 - Manage credit card and mortgage debt: Both credit card and mortgage debt represent the most significant areas of concern for Tentative Savers.
 Paying credit cards in full and adopting an aggressive plan to pay back outstanding debt can help reduce your financial burdens.
 Using automatic saving plans to spend more on mortgage payments per month can help you feel like you are making progress on other sources of debt.

 Tentative Savers must remember that no plan exists without tradeoffs.
 However, given the right preparation, these individuals are well positioned to save quickly while also balancing numerous financial responsibilities.
 Tentative Savers can speak with a CFP® professional, who can help identify the necessary steps to reach their long-term financial objectives.

-One thousand working Americans over 25 years old participated in the 20-minute online survey conducted May 13-16, 2016.
+One thousand working Americans over nearly three decades old participated in the 20-minute online survey conducted May 13-16, 2016.
 The survey series released by CFP Board determined there are four demographics of Americans based on their saving patterns: Concerned Strivers, Stretched Worriers, Confident Savers and Tentative Savers.
 Given this is the second report in the series, CFP Board will release the final two reports on Stretched Worriers and Confident Savers throughout the remainder of the year.
 A summary of the overall survey results can be found at www.CFP.net.

 About the Independent Financial Advisor